 Our aim is to inform the debate on Britain’s exit from the European Union with accessible commentary and research.
 For general enquiries please email us at email@example.com.

-Roch Dunin-Wąsowicz is a sociologist.
-He is Research Officer at the Visions of Europe project at the Conflict and Civil Society Research Unit, LSE Department of International Development.
+Dr Roch Dunin-Wąsowicz is a sociologist.
+He is a researcher at the Visions of Europe project at the Conflict and Civil Society Research Unit, LSE IDEAS.
 He graduated from the New School for Social Research in New York City and received his PhD from the LSE European Institute.
 Twitter @RochDW.
 Email firstname.lastname@example.org.

 Professor Kevin Featherstone is Eleftherios Venizelos Professor in Contemporary Greek Studies, Professor in European Politics and Director of the Hellenic Observatory, European Institute, LSE.